samusaarikivi/FinalWork1/README.md

 # FinalWork1
 Final work for Software Testing and Maintenance  (Maintenance part)<br/>

+ Download and unzip files above, <br/>
+  DLL and FinalWork folders has all the sources.<br/>
+  Doxygen documentation is in Doxygen folder.</br>
+  release.exe folder has FinalWork.exe that can be used to launch app.
+  <br/><br/>

 Instructions:<br/>
   With cmd navigate to Exe folder, enter FinalWork to use application.
   <br/>